Ldpe2G/PCANet/README.md

 ======

 rewrite the matlab code of pcanet into:

-1. c++ and using openmp to reduce the run time.
+1, c++ and using openmp to reduce the run time;

-2. scala.
+2, scala.

 PCANet: A Simple Deep Learning Baseline for Image Classification?